pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 ### Subpacket Type Encoding

 The criticality bit means that the first octet of any multi-octet subpacket type encoding is effectively limited to values less than 128.
-We therefore cannot use UTF-8 encoding for subpacket types, and cannot make use of its self-synchronisation properties.
+We therefore cannot use UTF-ish encoding for subpacket types, and cannot make use of its self-synchronisation properties.
 Luckily, subpacket types are only found as the second field of a subpacket, immediately after the packet length, so self-synchronisation is not required.

 We define a similar algorithm to the signature subpacket length encoding: